gsarig/gsarig/README.md

+Hi, I'm Giorgos.
 I hold a Masters degree in Cultural Policy, Management and Communication and a Bachelors degree in Communication, Media and Culture, both from Panteion University of Athens, Greece.

 After working for a while as a journalist, I became a consultant specialized in Information Architecture of websites, portals and web applications.
 Over the last few years I shifted almost exclusively on developing websites and themes in WordPress.